COG-UK/docs/ena_consensus.md

 ## When will this happen?

-ENA consensus depositions will happen weekly after the ENA raw data has been accessioned to allow for linking.
+ENA consensus depositions occur daily in the working week (Monday - Friday) but sequences are not uploaded immediately to allow some time for errors to be corrected prior to upload to external databases where corrections are much harder.
+This lag was previously 8 days (prior to 2023-09-06) but has now been decreased to 3 days (from 2023-09-06).